These Artists Took Us Inside A Dollhouse So We Could Reclaim Our Good Ol’ Playing Days

 All of us, irrespective of our age, work hard and eventually get bored.
 I wonder why we refrain ourselves from relaxing and doing absolutely nothing?
 I personally want to encourage people to sit idly and experience the Zero-Zone.
 Let the imagination flow in and out of your system.
 A playtime, too, has the capability to take you to this zone.

-How have been the reactions?
+How have been the reactions towards the Dollhouse, so far?

-While the kids are finding the spot very familiar and can be seen roaming in and around it, the adults are looking at it with astonishment.
+While the kids are finding the spot very familiar and can be seen roaming around it, the adults are looking at it with astonishment.
 They have questions in their minds and so; one of us is always there to describe the idea.

 We’ve collaborated with Nicolas Henry and the artists at Shed.

 ‘Shed’ is a brand from Surat, Gujarat, that’s bringing up the trend of board games from our childhood.
 At the ‘Reclaim Play,’ we’ve kept a table for spinning tops, one of the first moving toys of our times, remember?
-How sad that the technologically-bound games have taken over our concious.
+How sad that the technologically-bound games have taken over our very conscious.

 Photo Credit: Chaveesh Nokhwal